Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 = Network Content Syndication Made Easy! =

 Automatically share content by multiposting between multisite blogs.
-Syndicate posts to other blogs, update posts between blogs, share content templates, etc. Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
+Syndicate posts to other blogs, update posts between blogs, sync posts, share content templates, etc. Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
 This includes all data: title, slug, content, custom fields, attachments, etc.

 Broadcast is great for: